abeyleryan/Technical-Task/docs/explanation.md

 git clone your repo
 Create directory and file structure
 Build Terraform and Ansible code
-Commit with git add . && git commit -m "message"
+Commit with git add . and git commit -m "message"
 Push with git push origin main